sorabhgandhi01/HTTP-WebServer/README.md

 	===========

 		In GET request, the server returns the requested file.
 If no file is requested then the server returns the default file.
-The server process the HTTP request and sents back the response in HTTP format.
+The server processes the HTTP request and sends back the response in HTTP format.

 	POST Request
 	============

 		In POST request, the client requests a file with some data to the server.
-The server then processes the request and then send back the requested file with the data appended in the front.
+The server then processes the request and then sends back the requested file with the data appended in the beginning of the file.

 	Error Cases
 	===========